LeeAnnEditor/o365hq/services/Securing and Hardening Your On-premises IT Environment.md

 -   Encrypt virtual disks and disk storage
 -   Manage operating systems
 -   Firewall and network settings
--   Updates policy & software review
+-   Update policy and software review

 ### Client responsibilities

 -   Provide a dedicated point of contact responsible for working with IT Partner and coordinate any outside vendor resources and schedules
--   Configure all networking equipment such as load balancers, routers, firewalls, and switches
+-   Configure all networking equipment, such as load balancers, routers, firewalls, and switches
 -   Provide access to physical and virtual servers and/or systems and services, as needed.
-Provide remote and/or physical access to facility and systems required to complete work
+Provide remote and/or physical access to facility and systems required to complete work.

-### Out of the scope of this project
+### Outside the scope of this project

 -   Migration and deployment

 Upon completion of this project, we will provide a *project closeout report*.
-This document will indicate the final project status including evidence of meeting acceptance criteria, outstanding issues and the final budget.
+This document will indicate the final project status, including evidence of meeting acceptance criteria, any outstanding issues, and the final budget.
 If you require more extensive documentation, this can be provided for an additional fee.

 ### Plan

-May vary depending on your needs.
+The plan may vary depending on your needs.

 1. Kickoff meeting
 2. On-premises health check
 3. Start securing process
 4. Verify changes
 5. Finalize changes
-6. Post-assessment tasks
+6. Post-assessment tasks, if any

 ### Results